yeunyuankuo/Data-Structures-Algorithms/README.md

 * #### Questions involving Cycles
   * Try Floyd's __Tortoise and Hare Algorithm__ to detect a cycle
-    * Finding if there's duplicates in an array can also use this algo!
+    * Finding if there's duplicates element in an array or duplicate char in a string can also use this algo!

 * #### How to write inline anonymous comparator for PriorityQueue
   ```java